 The first key point in nutrition tips and food planning is that I highly recommend setting a schedule for meals and committing to that through the use of a food journal.
 I use what I call the '12 eating/12 fasting rule'.
 That means that we plan our meals during a 12 hour period.

 A good example might be planning meals between the hours of 8am-8pm, or whatever works for you to exert more control.
-This helps to avoid the pitfalls of living with a chronic illness, like overeating to deal with pain and symptoms.
+This helps to avoid the pitfalls of living with a chronic illness, like night eating, overeating, or grazing to deal with pain and symptoms.